mikaelklingstam/homeassistant-public/documentation/version 1.2/rulebook_homeassistant_1_2.md

 5. Nordpool price is definitive; forecast used only for long-term planning.
 6. Centralized Easee charger control script.
 7. Power used for instantaneous logic, energy for meters and history.
-8. Hourly synchronization of price, weather, and power data.
+8. 15 minute synchronization of price and weather, max 5 minutes for power data.
 9. Defined, expandable mission boundaries (max peak, min SOC, export hours, comfort exceptions).

 ---